-This work has been partly sponsored by Innovate UK under the ELWAG Project with grant No. 95143-564624 and the PNTAE project with grant No. 133896.
-The doctorate of J. Zidan is also supported by Spirent Communications Plc. as part of the Warwick Collaborative Postgraduate Research Scholarships (WCPRS).
+This work was sponsored in part by the Innovate UK through the ELWAG Project under Grant 95143-564624, and in part by the PNTAE project under Grant 133896.
+The work of Jasmine Zidan was supported by Spirent Communications Plc. as part of the Warwick Collaborative Postgraduate Research Scholarships (WCPRS).